Positive Teaching Strategies to Uplift Students with ADHD

 Too many choices will be confusing, and students may spend excessive time trying to select an essay topic.
 Researchers tell us that when students are given choices, several positive things happen: They produce more work, they are more compliant, and they are less aggressive.

-3. TRY NOT TO PERSONALIZE.
 Eliminate criticism and blame.
-Teach the student to cope with ADHD behaviors.
+Teachers should help guide students as they cope with ADHD behaviors.
 Describe the problem as one that is common for many students with this condition: “A lot of teenagers with ADHD have trouble remembering to take down homework or copying summaries.
 There are some things that might help you: A friend could remind you; I can give your assignments in writing.
 What would be most helpful for you?”

 These students have experienced so many failures in school that they are sensitive to the least bit of negative feedback.
 When they receive negative messages, many will withdraw and shut down emotionally.
 As a result, they do less schoolwork.